 Vega Walk Mode

 The Vega’s walk mode with its 60-degree cuff range sets a high standard for easy walking.
 The range is balanced fore and aft, offering plenty of room to move in both directions.
 It’s literally the largest cuff range of motion of any boot in its power class.
-The cuff movement is independent of buckle tension, which translates to less time spent messing with the buckles.
+More importantly, the cuff movement is independent of buckle tension, which translates to less time spent messing with the buckles.
 Just flip the walk mode switch and it’s ready to go.
 Most people will still likely want to adjust the buckles between laps, but the walk mode is not dependent on the buckles.
-The walk mechanism appears mechanically similar to the mechanism on the Spectre, which has proven trouble-free though it does require the occasional drop of lube to keep it functioning over the course of a high mileage season.
-Short of stepping into an utralight rando-race oriented boot, you will be hard pressed to find an alpine touring boot that walks better than the La Sportiva Vega.
+The walk mechanism appears mechanically similar to the mechanism on the Spectre, which has proven trouble-free though it does require the occasional drop of lube to keep it functioning over the course of a high-mileage season.
+Short of stepping into an utralight rando-race oriented boot, you’ll be hard pressed to find an alpine touring boot that walks better than the La Sportiva Vega.